-Repayment; Deferments.
-Borrowers begin to repay principal on their PLUS and SLS Loans no later than 60 days after the final disbursement, subject to deferment and forbearance provisions.
-Borrowers may defer and capitalize repayment of interest during periods of educational enrollment, unemployment and economic hardship, as defined in the Act.
+Repayment, Deferment and Forbearance.
+Borrowers must begin to repay principal and interest on their PLUS and SLS Loans no later than 60 days after the final disbursement, subject to deferment and forbearance provisions.
+Borrowers may defer payment of principal during periods of educational enrollment, unemployment, economic hardship, or military duty as defined in the Act.
+Interest will continue to accrue during such periods; any unpaid interest will be capitalized.
 Maximum loan repayment periods and minimum payment amounts for PLUS and SLS Loans are the same as those for Stafford Loans.
+Periods of forbearance are also permitted and in some cases required whereby payment of principal is postponed.
+Interest that accrues during a forbearance period is never subsidized.